 As for where melatonin comes in, "Mitochondria will actually manufacture melatonin," Gundry says, and research shows melatonin also has a protective effect, able to help maintain mitochondrial function2.
 "Melatonin reduces mitochondrial fission and increases their fusion, thereby preserving their normal function," the report reads.
 Needless to say, melatonin's benefits extend way beyond a good night's rest.

 Pistachios happen to be Gundry's all-time favorite nut, just because of their high melatonin content.
 In fact, one analysis conducted by researchers at Louisiana State University and American Pistachio Growers found that pistachios contain about 660 nanograms of melatonin per gram—a remarkably higher number than other fruits, vegetables, nuts, and seeds.

 Olive oil is beloved for its healthy monounsaturated fats and vitamin profile, but Gundry says don't sleep on its melatonin content.
 "A lot of the things that we've attributed to the Mediterranean diet as being healthy, like olive oil, these are remarkable sources of melatonin," he explains.
-In fact, research shows that among the phytochemicals and polyphenols rife within the Mediterranean diet menu, melatonin might add another layer of protective effects.
+In fact, research shows that among the phytochemicals and polyphenols rife within the Mediterranean diet menu, melatonin might add another layer of protective effects3.